How Do Business Loans Work? The Loan Process Explained

 - The nature of your business

-You’ll also be asked for financial statements such as your profit and loss statements, tax returns, and more.
+You’ll also need to submit financial statements such as your profit and loss statements, tax returns, and more.

-With this application, as mentioned, you’ll also be asked to submit your business plan.
+As mentioned, you’ll also submit your business plan with this loan application.
 The idea behind the business plan is to help the financial lender determine the viability of your business.
-At minimum, your business plan must:
+At a minimum, your business plan must: